 - Thermal Pollution, etc

 - Light pollution

-One of the most common types of pollution is water pollution.
-Generally, water pollution is the contagion of any body of water including lakes, groundwater, sea, oceans, etc. A few examples of water pollution include raw sewage and waste water running into the lake or streams; Industrial waste drips polluting groundwater, the illicit putting of stuff or items within bodies of water, etc. The most explicit kind of water pollution affects surface waters including oceans, lakes, and rivers which are used as drinking water.
+One of the most common forms of pollution is water pollution.
+Generally, it is the contagion of any body of water including lakes, groundwater, sea, oceans, etc. A few examples include raw sewage and waste water running into the lake or streams; Industrial waste drips polluting groundwater, the illicit putting of stuff or items within bodies of water, etc. The most explicit kind of water pollution affects surface waters including oceans, lakes, and rivers which are used as drinking water.
 Sewage, Nutrients, Chemical waste, radioactive waste, etc. can make water polluted.
 Water pollution also results in death of water bodies, kill organisms and fish, crabs, birds; seagull.s, dolphins, etc.

 Acid Rain: Sulphur dioxide and nitrogen oxides react with water in the atmosphere producing sulphuric acid and nitric acid.
 These acids come down along with the rain.
 This phenomenon is called acid rain.
 The pH of acid rain varies from 3-6.
 The composition of acid rain is sulphuric acid, nitric acid and weak carbonic acid.

 It has the following adverse effects: